 Our plans are to achieve continued earnings growth for our shareholders in three ways:

 Firstly, we will continue to see a growth on growth effect at completed villages, especially from those villages built in more recent years as they reach their full earning potential.

-Secondly, we plan to continue rolling out new villages at our new rate of 700 new units and beds per annum.
+Secondly, we plan to continue rolling out new villages at our new rate of 700 new units and beds per annum in New Zealand.
 Our landbank is in good shape – with enough land to sustain our building programme for at least the next three years.